 - Navigate to the Classwork page of Classroom using the links at the top.
 On the left, the Topics tab can filter into specific categories that may be outlined by the instructor.

-- Students in GIS (and potentially others) can then go to Classlink to log into the application portals assigned by the instructor.
+- Students can then go to Classlink to log into the application portals assigned by the instructor.

 - At any point in this workflow, your child can jump into an active assignment (via GMail, Calendar, Classroom) and complete assignments and activities.